 Gum disease can be treated with a good oral hygiene routine and professional dental cleanings.
 If it's not treated early, more invasive treatments, like deep cleaning or surgery, may be needed.

-To keep your baby's gums and teeth healthy, start following an oral hygiene routine soon after birth, and make sure to take your baby to the dentist before her first birthday for a checkup.
+To keep your baby's gums and teeth healthy, start following an oral hygiene routine soon after birth, and make sure to take your baby to the dentist before their first birthday for a checkup.